Romper Room: Romper Room and Friends

 In addition, a new opening and closing credits sequence, and lyrical theme – "Romper Room and Friends", containing mostly nonsensical lyrics, but also naming the characters Up-Up, Do Bee, Granny Cat, and Kimble in the lyrics as well – were introduced, replacing the "Pop Goes the Weasel" theme that had been used.
 New songs/music beds were also created and composed by David Spangler including a somber Magic Mirror theme.
-Additionally, two British made shows, Paddington (narrated by Michael Hordern) and Simon in the Land of Chalk Drawings (narrated by Bernard Cribbins) were also featured.
+Two British-made shows, Paddington (narrated by Michael Hordern) and Simon in the Land of Chalk Drawings (narrated by Bernard Cribbins) were also featured.

 The last host of the syndicated series was Sharon Jeffery, the only African-American to host the show.
 Miss Sharon hosted the show from 1987 until the series was last filmed in 1992, although new episodes were aired until 1994.
-Jeffery's shows were filmed at KTVU in Oakland, California.
+Jeffery's shows were filmed at KTVU in Oakland, California (the longtime San Francisco Bay Area affiliate of the series).